-Referred to in paragraph 14 of the Independent Auditors' Report of even date to the members of Insilco Limited on the financial statements as of and for the year ended March 31, 2020
+Referred to in paragraph 15 of the Independent Auditors' Report of even date to the members of Insilco Limited on the financial statements as of and for the year ended March 31, 2021

-- i. (a) The Company is maintaining proper records showing full particulars, including quantitative details and situation, of property, plant and equipment, right-of-use assets and other intangible assets. - (b) The property, plant and equipment are physically verified by the Management according to a phased programme designed to cover all the items over a period of three years which, in our opinion, is reasonable having regard to the size of the Company and the nature of its assets.
-Pursuant to the programme, a portion of the property, plant and equipment has been physically verified by the Management during the year and no material discrepancies have been noticed on such verification. - (c) The title deeds of immovable properties, as disclosed in Note 3 (b) on Leases - Right-of-use assets and Note 4 on investment properties to the financial statements, are held in the name of the Company. - ii.
-The physical verification of inventory have been conducted at reasonable intervals by the Management during the year.
-The discrepancies noticed on physical verification of inventory as compared to book records were not material. - iii.
+- i. (a) The Company is maintaining proper records showing full particulars, including quantitative details and situation, of property, plant and equipment, right-of-use assets, investment properties and other intangible assets. - (b) The property, plant and equipment, right-of-use assets and investment properties are physically verified by the Management according to a phased programme designed to cover all the items over a period of three years which, in our opinion, is reasonable having regard to the size of the Company and the nature of its assets.
+Pursuant to the programme, a portion of the property, plant and equipment has been physically verified by the Management during the year and no material discrepancies have been noticed on such verification. - (c) The title deeds of immovable properties, as disclosed in Note 3(b) on Leases - Right-of-use assets and Note 4 on investment properties to the financial statements, are held in the name of the Company. - The physical verification of inventory have been conducted at reasonable intervals by the Management during the year.
+The discrepancies noticed on physical

+- verification of inventory as compared to book records were not material. - iii.
 The Company has not granted any loans, secured or unsecured, to companies, firms, Limited Liability Partnerships or other parties covered in the register maintained under Section 189 of the Act.
 Therefore, the provisions of Clause 3(iii), (iii)(a), (iii)(b) and (iii)(c) of the said Order are not applicable to the Company. - iv.
 The Company has not granted any loans or made any investments, or provided any guarantees or security to the parties covered under Section 185 and 186.
-Therefore, the provisions of Clause 3(iv) of the said Order are not applicable to the Company.

-- v.
-The Company has not accepted any deposits from the public within the meaning of Sections 73, 74, 75 and 76 of the Act and the Rules framed there under to the extent notified. - vi.
-Pursuant to the rules made by the Central Government of India, the Company is required to maintain cost records as specified under Section 148(1) of the Act in respect of its products.

-We have broadly reviewed the same, and are of the opinion that, prima facie, the prescribed accounts and records have been made and maintained.
+Therefore, the provisions of Clause 3(iv) of the said Order are not applicable to the Company. - v.
+The Company has not accepted any deposits from the public within the meaning of Sections 73, 74, 75 and 76 of the Act and the Rules framed there under to the extent notified. - vi Pursuant to the rules made by the Central Government of India, the Company is required to maintain cost records as specified under Section 148(1) of the Act in respect of its products.
+We have broadly reviewed the same, and are of the opinion that, prima facie, the prescribed accounts and records have been made and maintained as may be applicable since there were no operations during the year as described in Note 33 of the Financial Statements.
 We have not, however, made a detailed examination of the records with a view to determine whether they are accurate or complete.